What Is Microsoft 365 Copilot and How Does It Work?

 Access Governance

-Copilot does not have its own permissions model — it inherits the permissions of the user who invokes it.
-This means your existing Microsoft 365 permissions are your Copilot access controls.
+Copilot does not have its own permissions model.
+It inherits the permissions of the user who activates it.
+This means your current Microsoft 365 permissions act as your Copilot access controls.
 EPC Group's governance framework addresses this through:

 Data Security Controls